 Dale E. Hulse

-Mr. Hulse is a member of the firm's Intellectual Property section.
+Mr. Hulse is a member of Kirton McConkie’s Intellectual Property section.
 He has a broad range of intellectual property experience, having been involved in both private practice and corporate practice since 1981.
 He has also represented The Church of Jesus Christ of Latter-day Saints extensively in intellectual property matters.
 His expertise includes foreign intellectual property matters, particularly in Europe and Japan.
+Mr. Hulse has been recognized as one of Utah’s Legal Elite for intellectual property.

 - Practicing intellectual property law since 1981.